AlacrisIO/alacrity/docs/bootstrap.md

 They are annotated with due dates according to our best plan, which will be updated as we refine our plan:

+  * zero-knowledge proofs for verification of arbitrary Alacrity interactions (end of 2021?)
   * Sufficient models of existing blockchains for interoperability [#110](https://github.com/AlacrisIO/meta/issues/110) (July 2020)
   * Side-chain Markets with MKB [#54](https://github.com/AlacrisIO/meta/issues/54) (June 2020) ⇐ *Beta network that enables a Token event*
   * Operator Markets (May 2020)